erkston/stream-ping/README.md

 - AlertRole - The Role name the bot should mention when alerting
 - AllowDiscordEmbed* - The alert message contains a link to the twitch stream, this setting controls whether or not the message will be shown with a large discord embed and thumbnail
 - DeleteOldAlerts* - When starting up and shutting down the bot removes its old messages unless this is false
+- OldMessagesToCheck - Number of recent messages the bot will check in AlertChannelName for deletion
 - OfflineCheckInterval* - Interval the bot will check the stream status while the channel is not live.
 Must have units attached (1m, 10m, 1h, etc)
 - OnlineCheckInterval* - Interval the bot will check the stream status while the channel is live.
 Must have units attached (10s, 30s, 1m, etc)
 - AlertCooldown* - After alerting the bot will wait for this amount of time before beginning to check the stream status again.
 Must have units attached (3h, 12h, 2d, etc)